 In order for the weighted average increase in PoM's tariffs to remain within the Tariffs Adjustment Limit, PoM must to apply a commensurate reduction to one or more other tariffs to offset the large vessel increase.
 Consistent with the prior operation of the export pricing decision, PoM has applied the reduction to full outward containerised wharfage fee, which aims to grow the volume of full export TEUs.
 This class of trade is recognised to face a downward sloping demand curve, which means the tariff reduction will support increased trade and therefore improved utilisation of the port.
-The Reserve Bank of Australia has estimated that Victorian manufactured exports have a price elasticity of between -0.36 and -0.27.
+A submission from a large shipping line identified that 'The PoM needs to ensure that the port remains cost competitive and tries to facilitate growth in exports which are very cost sensitive as to whether cargo is exported at all and in some locations which port is chosen.'
+Another shipping line also submitted that the reduction in export tariffs was likely to assist trade growth.